Taurine and Testosterone: Promising Androgenic Evidence

-Taurine is a semi-essential organic amino acid that’s synthesised in the body from methione and cysteine, comprising roughly 0,1% of the weight of the human body.
+Taurine is a semi-essential organic amino acid that’s synthesized in the body from methionine and cysteine, comprising roughly 0,1% of the weight of the human body.

 The fact that breast milk is loaded with taurine, hints that it may be more important for the human body than originally thought, as breast milk tends to contain everything that a small human needs to become a big human.

 Taurine was originally isolated and discovered from the bull testicles back in 1827…

 …And the fact that it was discovered from bull gonads, started a myth where some dumb idiots claimed – and still claim to this day – that taurine would be bull urine or semen (which it clearly is not).

 We already know that taurine comprises about 50% of the amino acids in cardiac tissue and that when ingested, it significantly increases blood flow and arterial relaxation in human subjects.

 We also know that it’s extremely important amino-acid for our central nervous system functioning, eyesight, calcium signaling, development and functioning of muscle tissue, and antioxidation.

 However, in my opinion, the most interesting benefits of taurine are its effects for testosterone protection and production: